 An episode may last from a few minutes to several hours.
-It is not usually serious, but, in extreme cases, it can lead to unconsciousness and cardiac arrest.
+It is not usually serious, but, in extreme cases, it

 Sometimes, electrical activity in the atria can override the heart’s natural pacemaker.
 This causes the chambers to contract rapidly and irregularly.
 This is known as

 Most people with A-fib also have another heart condition.
 It is more likely to affect those over the age of 65 years.
 Consuming alcohol and smoking tobacco may contribute, as might hypertension and sleep apnea.